acm-cui/HAI2023/call-for-participation.md

-We are calling for post graduate students and academic staff to participate in our upcoming workshop:
+We are calling for post graduate students and academic staff to participate in our upcoming workshop.

-Why is my Agent so Slow?
-Deploying Human-Like Conversational Turn-Taking

-At HAI (human Agent Interaction) 2023 in Gothenberg on 4th December 2023.

 The emphasis on one-to-one speak/wait spoken conversational interaction with intelligent agents leads to long pauses between